QP Chaser: Polynomial Trajectory Generation for Autonomous Aerial Tracking: Chasing Trajectory Generation

 \subsection{Collision Avoidance}

-To avoid collision with obstacles, we define a collision-free area as a half-space made by a tangential line to a set inflated by $r_{c}$ from $\mathcal{R}_{o}(t)$ considering $\textbf{c}_{0}^{*}(t)$, a planning result in the previous step.
-It is shown in Fig.\ref{fig:Collision_constraint} and can be represented as the following.
+To avoid collision with obstacles, we define a collision-free area as a half-space made by a tangential line to a set that is inflated by $r_{c}$ from $\mathcal{R}_{\textbf{o}}(t)$.
+The tangential line is drawn considering a trajectory $\textbf{p}_{c0}^{*}(t)$, which is the previous planning result.
+This is illustrated in Fig. \ref{fig:Collision_constraint} and represented as follows.